cscart/docs/en/developer_guide/core/documents/snippets.rst

 A snippet is a separate part of the template that can be used in multiple templates.

 The best examples of snippets are a header and a footer that are included in every email notification.
-Snippets don’t have their own context and variables.
-The context and variables are inherited from the template that calls the snippet.
+Snippets don’t have their own context and variables; they inherit the context and variables from the template that calls the snippet.

 Snippets are available both for email and document templates.

-The example of including the snippet into the template:
+Here's the example of including a snippet into the template:
 ``{{ snippet("header") }}``

-The example of including the snippet into the template with extra variables:
+And here's the example of including a snippet with additional variables into the template:
 ``{{ snippet("header", {"title": product.name}) }}``

 =================
 Types of Snippets
 =================

 All snippets are separated into types.
-This allows to restrict the access to snippets for different types of documents.
-For example, snippets of the ``mail`` type are available for every email notification and unavailable for documents.
+This allows to restrict access to snippets for different types of documents.
+For example, snippets of the ``mail`` type are available for all email notifications and unavailable for documents.

 ==============
 Data Structure